-- Types of entities to be lobbied the choices are - \circ Members of the general assembly - Public servants of state government, county government, municipal government - Public servants of other governmental bodies (e.g., school district, improvement district, public universities and colleges, etc.) - Type of registration Check the box for "Individual Lobbyist" or "Firm."
-If you check the "Firm" box you can register both your organization and your individual lobbyists together all on one form.
+- Type of registration Select "Individual Lobbyist" or "Firm" from the drop-down menu.
+If you select the "Firm" box you can register both your organization and your individual lobbyists together all on one form.
 This is often the best option for nonprofit organizations using their own in-house staff as lobbyists, since you can then also do all of your reporting on a single form as well. - Organizational contact information Use your organization's business contact information instead of a personal address or phone number, since this information will become public. - Name of form contact person List here the key contact person for your organization.
-This person will need to sign the form and get it notarized. - Names of individuals authorized to lobby for your organization If your organization is registering as a "Firm," then you would list all of your staff who are authorized to lobby for you here. - Client/Employer Generally the only "Client/Employer" listed here will be your organization.
+This person will need to sign the form and get it notarized. - Types of entities to be lobbied the choices are - o Members of the general assembly, - o Public servants of state government, county government, municipal government - Public servants of other governmental bodies (e.g., school district, improvement district, public universities and colleges, etc.) - Names of individuals authorized to lobby for your organization If your organization is registering as a "Firm," then you would list all of your staff who are authorized to lobby for you here. - Client/Employer Generally the only "Client/Employer" listed here will be your organization.
 Remember to use business, not personal, contact information, since this information will also become public.
-For the "Type of Business/Entity," you can put "nonprofit corporation." - Certification and signature Your contact person (if filing a "Firm" registration) or your individual lobbyist (if filing an "Individual Lobbyist" registration must sign the form.
+For the "Type of Business/Entity," you can put "nonprofit corporation." - Review & register Finally, you will review the information you previously entered.
+If it is correct, you click a box to acknowledge that you are affirming the information is true under penalty of perjury.
+After that, complete your registration by clicking the "Submit"